Insights

 The ACL licence is issued by the Australian Securities and Investments Commission (ASIC).
 ASIC regulates all ACL holders and assesses the application for an ACL.
 In its assessment, ASIC requires an individual or company to demonstrate that it is competent and capable of carrying out credit activities in a responsible manner.

-In certain circumstances, you do not need to hold an ACL such as where:
+In certain circumstances, you do not need to hold an ACL for example, ASIC may grant relief from the requirement to hold the ACL, amongst other things.

 When do you need an Australian Financial Services Licence?